ConnorSweeneyDev/.config/readme.md

     d = diff
     l = log --graph --decorate --pretty=oneline --abbrev-commit --all
   ```
-- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the
+- OhMyPosh &rightarrow; Paste the `C:\Users\[USERNAME]\.config\posh` folder to that location and run
-  contents in `C:\Documents\Fonts`, select all and right click then select "Install".
-You can delete
+  `oh-my-posh disable notice` to stop the annoying update message every so often.
-  the .ttf files from the folder after you've installed them.
+- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents
-- OhMyPosh &rightarrow; Paste the `C:\Posh` folder to that location and run `oh-my-posh disable
+  in `C:\Documents\Fonts`, select all and right click then select "Install".
+You can delete the .ttf
-  notice` to stop the annoying update message every so often.
+  files from the folder after you've installed them.

 If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can
 replace the following sections of your own `LocalState\settings.json` file with the ones from this